rcouch/rcouch/README.md

 Based on the couchdb code it is tagged from time to time for stability purpose.
 At some point some supported branch may appear.

+RCouch differs from refuge by only focusing on Apache CouchDB.
+It won't contain any of the refuge features like P2P nodes handling, ... .
+Internally we are using it to test couchdb and as an example on how to embed couchdb in your own applications.

 ## Features: